andrewcccc/andrewcccc.github.io/projects.md

 * Contributed to the hyper-parameters fine-tuning of L2 regularization
 * Investigated the effects of test accuracy using different network depth, width, and activation functions

+What I learned:
+- A loss function evaluates how well a model is performing by comparing its predictions with the actual target values in the training data.
+During the training process, the goal is to minimize the loss function.
-What I learned: L2 regularization, aka weight decay, is a technique used in machine learning to prevent overfitting and improve the generalization ability of a model.
+- L2 regularization (aka weight decay) is a technique used to prevent overfitting and improve the generalization ability of a model.
 In the context of neural networks, L2 regularization works by adding a penalty term to the loss function during training.
 This penalty term is proportional to the squared magnitude of the weights in the network.
 It is expressed:

 ```java
 L2 regularization term = λ * ∑(wᵢ²)